Sandbox VR: Location virtual reality is making its comeback

 GamesBeat: Are people still making appointments, or just dropping in?

 Zhao: They are, yes.
-About 90 percent of people pre-book online.
+About 90% of people pre-book online.
 We haven’t seen a lot of foot traffic yet.
 We’re still predominantly booked online.
 Because it’s so packed these days, we just can’t accommodate that many foot traffic customers.

 GamesBeat: Has the pricing changed at all now?